Eastern Washington: Proposed statehood

 There have been sporadic movements to create a 51st state out of Eastern Washington by splitting the current state down the Cascades, but proposals have rarely progressed out of the state legislature's committees.
 Bills in the Washington State Legislature which would have requested the United States Congress to take up the question were proposed in 1996, 1999, 2005, and 2017.
 Proposed names for the new state have included Lincoln, Columbia, Liberty, or simply Eastern Washington.
 Many of these proposals would include the Idaho Panhandle as part of the proposed state of Lincoln.

-Eastern Washington tends to vote Republican, whereas Western Washington usually votes Democratic, however Spokane, the proposed capital and largest city, tends to have a higher democratic vote than other Eastern Washington cities.
-Additionally, Whitman County votes Democratic.
+Eastern Washington tends to vote Republican, whereas Western Washington usually votes Democratic.
+Even Spokane, the proposed capital and largest city, is in a fairly reliably Republican county despite tending to have a higher democratic vote than other Eastern Washington cities.
+The only fairly consistently Democratic county is the college town dominated Whitman County, which even then is far less Democratic than Western Washington.